How Australian camping booking systems work: A state-by-state guide

 The 2026 Ningaloo monthly block release trial

-In 2026, WA Parks introduced a new trial system for Ningaloo Coast campgrounds.
+On 3 February 2026, WA Parks launched a trial system for Ningaloo Coast campgrounds.
 Instead of the rolling 180-day window, campsites across Cape Range National Park and surrounding areas are now released in monthly blocks.
+As of May 2026, the trial is still running and is yet to be confirmed as permanent.

 Here's how it works:

-- What: A full month of availability, 6 months ahead
+• What: A full month of availability, six months ahead

 The old system caused chaos.
 People would set alarms for midnight, refresh repeatedly, and race to grab sites the moment they appeared.
 The monthly block system consolidates that into a single, predictable release: one day per month, during business hours.